AvivShuster/Fire-Detection-Final-Project/README.md

 In this project, our mission is to detect flames of fire in an indoor space.
 Therefore, We assembled a unique dataset which contains flames of candles and lighters, in different scenarios and lightning conditions.

-This dataset contains XXX images with a size of YYxYY.<br>
+This dataset contains 832 images with a size of 640x640.<br>

 The annotation process was executed with Roboflow, so in the end of the process, we had a custom yaml file in YOLOv5 format, which helps the model to know how to decide whether a flame is detected or not.<br>
 With Roboflow, we managed to implement various augmentations upon the dataset, so that it is vary diversified.